The tags beginning with firewall.fortinet identify log events generated by the following Fortinet technologies:

 There are a large number of firewall.fortinet tags to accommodate the wide range of log types possible.

 The full tag must have at least two levels, although most require three and four levels.
 The first two are fixed as firewall.fortinet.
 The third level identifies the technology type and must be one of event, traffic, ips, utm, or anomaly.
-The fourth element is not always required and you are free to define it as you like.
+The fourth element is not always required but is usually fixed and may be automatically generated by the Devo relay rule.

 Here's a complete list of valid tags: